-In the previous section, \ref{S:convergence}, we established resolution criteria, guided both by physical intuition, ideal system simulations and cosmological system convergence testing.
-In this section we apply them to a suite of five $500$ Mpc/h, $1280^3$ grid simulations in order to make predictions on the non-linear and and dynamically dependent observables that are not accessible by use of non-converged, semi-analytic or quasi-static approaches used in the past.
+In the previous section, \ref{S:convergence}, we established resolution criteria, guided by physical intuition, ideal system simulations, and cosmological system convergence testing.
+In this section, we apply them to a suite of five $500$ Mpc/h, $1280^3$ grid simulations in order to predict the non-linear and and dynamically dependent observables that are not accessible by use of the non-converged, semi-analytic, or quasi-static approaches used in the past.

 In table \ref{tab:modelparameters} the (a)symmetron parameters are shown for each of the simulations \rom{1}-\rom{5}.
-The cosmological parameters are otherwise as found by the Planck satellite \citep{planck_planck_2020}, choosing the Hubble parameter $h=0.674$, the cosmological energy density parameters at $z=0$ are $\Omega_b,\Omega_m,\Omega_\Lambda=0.049,0.264,0.687$.
-We are adjusting $\Omega_\Lambda$ to satisfy the flatness criterion $\sum_i \Omega_i=1$, although the symmetron parameter choices considered have $\Omega_\phi\lesssim 10^{-5}$, so that the adjustment is very small.
-We use the Cosmic Microwave Background (CMB) temperature $T_{\mrm{cmb}}=2.7255$ K, the spectral amplitude and index $A_s,n_s=2.1\cdot 10^{-9},0.965$ and the spectral tilt $k_p=0.05 \, \mrm{Mpc}^{-1}$.
-For simplicity, we do not consider massive neutrinos and set the effective number of relativistic degrees of freedom $N_{\mrm{eff}}=3.046$.
-We choose the number of CDM particles equal to the number of grids.
+The cosmological parameters are otherwise as found by the Planck satellite \citep{planck_planck_2020}, with the Hubble parameter $h=0.674$, and the cosmological energy density parameters at $z=0$ are $\Omega_b,\Omega_m,\Omega_\Lambda=0.049,0.264,0.687$.
+We adjusted $\Omega_\Lambda$ to satisfy the flatness criterion $\sum_i \Omega_i=1$, although the symmetron parameter choices considered have $\Omega_\phi\lesssim 10^{-5}$, so that the adjustment is very small.
+We used the cosmic microwave background temperature $T_{\mrm{cmb}}=2.7255$ K, the spectral amplitude and index $A_s,n_s=2.1\cdot 10^{-9},0.965$, and the spectral tilt $k_p=0.05 \, \mrm{Mpc}^{-1}$.
+For simplicity, we did not consider massive neutrinos and set the effective number of relativistic degrees of freedom $N_{\mrm{eff}}=3.046$.
+We chose the number of CDM particles equal to the number of grids.